NorwegianVeterinaryInstitute/BioinfTraining/assembly_visualization.md

    - are they positions where pileup of reads show polymorphism?
    - ...

-2) To identify SNPs: some methods use reads mapping against a reference genome to identify and type SNPs

-3) Assembly polishing software such as `pilon` and `reapr` use mapped reads to identify potential improvement in assemblies.
+2) Assembly polishing software such as `pilon` and `reapr` use mapped reads to identify potential positions where your assemblies should be improved.
 It is good to visualize what information they are using.

    Softwares can use variation in coverage, wrong read pairs orientation, discrepancy between expected insert size and actual insert size obtained from read mapping (ie. longer than expected) to improve assembly.

+3) To identify SNPs: some methods use reads mapping against a reference genome to identify and type variants/SNPs (e.g. [snippy](https://github.com/tseemann/snippy))

 ### 1.3 Re-map the reads to the assembly

 We use [bwa mem] option from [bwa tools] software.

 We have assembled reads and annotated using Bifrost pipeline.
-The data for today's practical are found in `/projects/nn9304k/bioinf_course/Mapping_training`
+The data for today's practical are found in `/cluster/projects/nn9305k/tutorial/20210412_mapping_visualization`

+- [ ] update paths
+-
 You will use the trimmed-filtered reads in: `/projects/nn9305k/bioinf_course/Mapping_training/bifrost_run/bbduk_trimmed` and the assembly: `/projects/nn9305k/bioinf_course/Mapping_training/bifrost_run/prokka/MiSeq_Ecoli_MG1655_50x.fna`

+- [ ] find out how I did that
+-
 We have to use the assembly output from `Prokka`to be able to visualize the assembly with IGV.
 (Scaffold names between assembly and annotations have to be consistent for the visualization).

 Note that: `Prokka` transforms scaffold names from the assembly used as input.
 Annotation and assembly with annotation-matching scaffold names are provided as output files.